 - SIGBUS –

 The name is an abbreviation for “Bus error”.
 This signal is also produced when an invalid memory is accessed.
-It may seem to be same like SIGSEGV but in SIGSEGV, the memory location referenced is valid but in case of SIGBUS, memory referenced does not exist i.e de-referencing a memory location out of memory space.
+It may seem to be the same as SIGSEGV but in SIGSEGV, the memory location referenced is valid but in the case of SIGBUS, memory referenced does not exist i.e de-referencing a memory location out of memory space.

 - SIGABRT –